ibm-cloud-docs/FileStorage/disaster-recovery.md

 1. Log in to [The {{site.data.keyword.cloud}} console](https://{DomainName}/){: external} and click the **menu** icon on the upper left.
 Select **Classic Infrastructure**.
 2. Click **Storage** > **{{site.data.keyword.filestorage_short}}**.
-3. Click the LUN name and create a snapshot schedule (if one does not exist already).
+3. Click the volume name and create a snapshot schedule (if one does not exist already).

    For more information about snapshot schedules, see [Managing Snapshots](/docs/infrastructure/FileStorage?topic=FileStorage-managingSnapshots#addschedule).
    {:tip}